Tripleurospermum

 Most of the species are from Europe and temperate Asia although a few are from North America and North Africa.
 The species are placed in Matricaria by some authors.

 Plants typically have lobed leaves that are composed of one to three opposite pairs cut almost to the leaf mid rib: they have indehiscent one-celled fruits that have 3-ribs and two resinous glands at the base, Matricaria species are distinguished from these species by lacking fruits with 3-ribs and the two glands.

 Species

+There are approximately 40 species recognised in the genus Tripleurospermum: